MVMastwijk/XRD_Analysis/README.md

 wavelength: wavelength of x-rays

-max_laue_sum_of_sq: maximal sum of squares of laue indices used in analysis of the data
+laue_indices_sum_of_sq: list of sum of squares of laue indices used in analysis of the data

 output: